domasvz1/DO-Shop-ASP.NET-MVC/README.md

 Plans for release 0.4:

 - Another important thing is to make deleting items from database and importing process work flawlessly;
-- Clear the processes, have plans for the current release;

 - Webpage for webshop processes
 - Create UNIT TESTS for the controllers !!!!
 - Fix as mcuh exceptions (try catches as possible);